MicrosoftDocs/windows-dev-docs/hub/apps/winui/winui3/winui-project-templates-in-visual-studio.md

 # WinUI 3 project templates in Visual Studio

-After installing the Windows App SDK VSIX and [installing developer tools](../../windows-app-sdk/set-up-your-development-environment.md), you're ready to create a WinUI 3 app using one of the WinUI project templates in Visual Studio.
+See [Install tools for the Windows App SDK](../../windows-app-sdk/set-up-your-development-environment.md).
+Now you're ready to create a WinUI 3 app using one of the WinUI 3 project templates in Visual Studio.

 To access the WinUI project templates in the **Create a new project** dialog, filter the language to **C++** or **C#**, the platform to **Windows**, and the project type to **WinUI**.
 Alternatively, you can search for *WinUI* and select one of the available C# or C++ templates.